 Tunguz and Feld claim that a simple formula for the evaluation of the SaaS business should be used.
 This rule of thumb includes only 2 parts: growth percentage added to the profit percentage of your company should make up 40% in total.
 For example, when generating a profit of 30%, your growth ratio can be 10% but they will still add up to 40%.

 But why is this principle so important?
 Does anything else have to be considered apart from profit and growth?
+As a SaaS design agency, we know very well how much product managers care about metrics.

 Growth vs Profit